pszkotak/openthread/examples/platforms/nrf52811/README.md

 `<path-to-openthread>/openthread/output/posix/<system-architecture>/bin`.
 It is recommended to copy them to `/usr/bin` for easier access.

-## Native SPI Slave support
+## Building the examples with native SPI Slave support

-You can build the libraries with support for native SPI Slave.
+You can build the libraries with support for the native SPI Slave.
 To do so, build the libraries with the following parameter:
 ```
 $ make -f examples/Makefile-nrf52811 NCP_SPI=1